BawdyAnarchist/quBSD/Future_Development.md

 Expand install options
 	Can select to merge zroot and zusr with other existing dataset/mount

-Double check the install script that it copies qb-ivpn to 0net

-/var/log/quBSD.log - line added to /usr/local/etc/X11/xinit/xinitrc to remove the log at each startx
-	- This could be made a cron, to periodically delete it.

-/jails/0base installer needs to create the /rw/ folder, or appjails based on it, won't mount properly
+/qubsd/0base installer needs to create the /rw/ folder, or appjails based on it, won't mount properly I think I need to touch /etc/fstab with header so disps work?
+Or something like that

 0serv and 0serv-template need integrated
 	- www and usr diretories are quite large.
 Script integration: